marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Small background:
 -----------------

-This is more like a "template" (or PoC) rather than an "application".
+This is more like a 'template' (or PoC) rather than an 'application'.

-    Design is still based on my too much small experience with all of this "development" things;
+    Design is still based on my too much small experience with all these 'development' things;

-In addition, I am not really friendly with development.
+In addition, I am not really friendly with software development.

-Thus, I decided to make a no-frills application and do it with the help of some kind of "tricks" (just as a template-PoC);
+Thus, I decided to make no-frills application and do it with the help of some kind of 'tricks' (suitable for PoC-template);

 -------

-* Project available on the github page: https://github.com/marrbjorn/CyberSecurityCourse-2018
+* Project available on the github page: https://github.com/marrbjorn/CyberSecurityCourse-2019

-* and <a href="https://github.com/marrbjorn/documentation/tree/master/F-Secure%20Cyber%20Security%20Base%20MOOC.fi%20-First%20Project">this page</a> will be as documentation of project;
+* and <a href="https://github.com/marrbjorn/documentation/tree/master/F-Secure%20Cyber%20Security%20Base%20MOOC.fi%20-First%20Project">this page</a> will be as a documentation of project;

 * also shortcut for <a href="#owasp">Compare to OWASP Top TEN</a>;